syncfusion-content/xamarin-docs/Xamarin/SfDateTimeRangeNavigator/Localization.md

 ![Localization support in Xamarin.Forms DateTimeRangeNavigator](localization_images/LocalizationResource.png)

-3. Provide French values for each key in the respective .resx files.
+3. Provide the French values for each key in the respective .resx files.
 Here, “Quarter” and “Week” are the keys, and “Trimestre” and “La semaine” are their respective French values.

 {% highlight xml %}